 Arduino has created an application which runs on Mac, Windows and Linux, and it lets you write code and upload it to the board, which is commonly done over USB when you’re starting out (later on you can upload it over Bluetooth and WiFi).
 These programs are known as “firmware” which is probably familiar to you if you’ve ever had to update something like an e-reader or an older cellphone.

 There is also now the option to upload programs to your Arduino using the web browser, using the Arduino Create website.
-While this is a fantastic initiative, we have found that sometimes the process of signing up can be a little confusing.
+While this is a fantastic initiative, I have found that sometimes the process of signing up can be a little confusing.
 Either way you go, both options are found on this page.

 The Arduino Ecosystem

 While the Arduino foundation designs and manufactures boards, part of what makes Arduino so fascinating is that it is an open source platform.
 That means there are other options for entering into the Arduino world without buying the official boards.
 Dozens if not hundreds of third-parties make Arduinos.
-We support these boards for students and artists who are getting started and are not sure if this is the direction they want to go.
+I support these boards for students and artists who are getting started and are not sure if this is the direction they want to go.
 Later on they can always purchase official boards.

 If you are running a third-party Arduino, it is possible that you will have to install an extra driver to work with the Arduino software.